vitordiniz22/craft-lens/README.md

 ### Image Assessment

-- **Quality analysis** flags blurry or soft images, ones that are too dark or too bright, low-contrast (flat) shots, heavily compressed files, and non-sRGB color profiles, with a recommendation for each issue
+- **Quality analysis** flags blurry or soft images, ones that are too dark or too bright, low-contrast (flat) shots, heavily compressed files, and non-sRGB color profiles, with a recommendation for each issue.
+Disabled by default; requires Imagick.

 ### Bulk Processing `[Pro]`

-- **Analyze entire volumes** with real-time progress tracking, cost estimation, and retry for failed assets
+- **Analyze entire volumes** with real-time progress tracking, cost estimation, and volume-scoped retry for failed assets

 ### Language & Multisite